rqlite/rqlite.io/content/en/docs/API/features/_index.md

 ---
 title: "Features and Use Cases"
 linkTitle: "Features and Use Cases"
-description: "Features and Use Cases"
+description: "Making the most of rqlite"
 weight: 1
 date: 2025-07-05
 ---